School Holiday Program - Japanese II

 METHOD

-1. Prepare the Japanese Curry: Heat the vegetable oil in a large saucepan over medium heat.
+1. Prepare the Japanese Curry: Heat the vegetable oil and butter in a large saucepan over medium-low heat.
 Add the chopped onion, carrot, and potato, and cook for about 5-7 minutes until softened.
-Stir in the Japanese curry powder, soy sauce, honey, and apple juice, and cook for another minute to toast the spices.
-Add the water or chicken stock and bring to a simmer.
+Add in the flour and curry powder and cook it out for 3-5 minutes until it starts sticking to the pan a bit.
+Add in the vegetable puree and cook for 2-3 minutes.
+Stir in the okonomiyaki sauce, apple juice, and chicken stock and bring to a simmer.
 Let it cook for 10-15 minutes until the vegetables are tender.
+Once the vegetables are tender.
 Stir in the curry roux and okonomiyaki sauce, allowing it to dissolve and thicken.
 Season with salt to taste, then set aside.

 2. Make the Chicken Katsu: Season the chicken breasts with salt and pepper.
 Dredge each piece in flour, then dip into the beaten egg, and coat in panko breadcrumbs.
 Heat vegetable oil in a frying pan over medium-high heat.
 Fry the chicken for about 4-5 minutes on each side, until golden brown and cooked through.
 Remove from the pan and drain on paper towels.